Latin-1 Supplement

-The Latin-1 Supplement (also called C1 Controls and Latin-1 Supplement) is the second Unicode block in the Unicode standard.
+The Latin-1 Supplement (also called C1 Controls and Latin-1 Supplement) is the second Unicode block in the Unicode standard (the first being Basic Latin).
 It encodes the upper range of ISO 8859-1: 80 (U+0080) – FF (U+00FF).
 C1 Controls (0080-009F) are not graphic.
 This block ranges from U+0080 to U+00FF, contains 128 characters and includes the C1 controls, Latin-1 punctuation and symbols, 30 pairs of majuscule and minuscule accented Latin characters and 2 mathematical operators.

 The C1 Controls and Latin-1 Supplement block has been included in its present form, with the same character repertoire since version 1.0 of the Unicode Standard.
 Its block name in Unicode 1.0 was simply Latin1.